Eastwick College

 August, 2019 – Present.

-Major topics include: This course is designed to teach students structural relationships in order to assure accuracy and correctness in written expression.
+This course is designed to teach students structural relationships in order to assure accuracy and correctness in written expression.
 Students produce a variety of essays and written communications, including those related to professional careers.
 Correct grammar, usage, and mechanics are emphasized.
 Students learn to use the fundamentals of research and the basic techniques of APA documentation.
 Outside preparation time includes writing paragraphs, short essays, and opinion papers.

-In the lower division baccalaureate / associate degree category, 3 semester hours in English, Communication, College Composition I, or Writing (5/22).
+In the lower division baccalaureate/associate degree category, 3 semester hours in English, Communication, College Composition I, or Writing (5/22).
 NOTE: This course was previously evaluated by the American Council on Education (ACE).
 To view credit recommendations previously established, visit the ACE National Guide.

 54 hours (12 weeks).